 In cases of severe infection, a nephrectomy may be necessary.
 In this procedure, a surgeon removes part of the kidney.

 Pregnancy causes many temporary changes in the body, including physiological changes in the urinary tract.
 Increased progesterone and increased pressure on the ureters can result in an increased risk of pyelonephritis.

 Pyelonephritis in pregnant women typically requires hospital admission.
 It can threaten the lives of both mother and baby.
 It can also increase the risk of premature delivery.
 Pregnant women are treated with beta-lactam antibiotics for at least 24 hours until their symptoms improve.

 To prevent pyelonephritis in pregnant women, a urine culture should be conducted between the 12th and 16th weeks of pregnancy.
-A urinary infection that doesn’t have symptoms can lead to the development of pyelonephritis.
-Detecting it early can prevent kidney infection.
+A UTI that doesn’t have symptoms can lead to the development of pyelonephritis.
+Detecting the UTI early can prevent kidney infection.

 A possible complication of acute pyelonephritis is chronic kidney disease.
 If the infection continues, the kidneys may be permanently damaged.
 Although rare, it’s also possible for the infection to enter the bloodstream.
 This can result in a potentially deadly infection called sepsis.